raimohanska/app-innovation-workshop/Walkthrough Guide/11 Authentication/README.md

 [View in project](/Backend/Monolithic/appsettings.json#L30-L34)

 Add the following secrets to your application as described in the according Secrets sections for App Services or Kubernetes.
+Remember, you need to switch back to the directory where your App Service or Kubernetes is.

 > **Hint:** Here you can find the [App Service Secrets](/Walkthrough%20Guide/03%20Web%20API/01%20App%20Service#use-secrets) and [ Kubernetes Secrets](/Walkthrough%20Guide/03%20Web%20API/02%20Kubernetes#use-secrets) sections.